filipopper/GitDummie/README.md

 -------------------------------------------
 **the file called necessary commands contains the basic commands for good management of git ;)**

-###Remember to replace the fields in single quotes with your data
+<span style="color: green"> Remember to replace the fields in single quotes with your data </span>

 git config --global user.name 'nombre' ->**name that will appear when making a commit**